Updated July 4, 2023

 How to Use Encapsulation in C++?

-In order to achieve this we have to follow the below steps:
+To achieve this, we have to follow the following steps:

 - First, we need to make all the data members private.

-- Then public getter and setter functions should be created for each data member in such a way that, get function gets the value of data member and the set function sets the value of data member.
+- Then public getter and setter functions should be created for each data member so that the get function gets the value of the data member and the set function sets the value of the data member.